Lotus Cars: Early years

 The first factory was situated in old stables behind the Railway Hotel in Hornsey, North London.
-Team Lotus, which was split off from Lotus Engineering in 1954, was active and competitive in Formula One racing from 1958 to 1994.
+Team Lotus, which was split from Lotus Engineering in 1954, was active and competitive in Formula One racing from 1958 to 1994.
 The Lotus Group of Companies was formed in 1959.
-This was made up of Lotus Cars Limited and Lotus Components Limited, which focused on road cars and customer competition car production, respectively.
-Lotus Components Limited became Lotus Racing Limited in 1971 but the newly renamed entity ceased operation in the same year.
+This was composed of Lotus Cars Limited and Lotus Components Limited, which focused on road cars and customer competition-car production, respectively.
+Lotus Components Limited became Lotus Racing Limited in 1971, but the newly renamed entity ceased operation that same year.

-The company moved to a purpose-built factory at Cheshunt in 1959 and since 1966 the company has occupied a modern factory and road test facility at Hethel, near Wymondham in Norfolk.
+The company moved to a purpose-built factory at Cheshunt in 1959, and since 1966 it has occupied a modern factory and road test facility at Hethel, near Wymondham in Norfolk.
 The site is a former World War II airfield, RAF Hethel, and the test track uses sections of the old runway.

-In its early days, Lotus sold cars aimed at privateer racers and trialists.
-Its early road cars could be bought as kits, in order to save on purchase tax.
-The kit car era ended in the late 1960s and early 1970s, the Lotus Elan Plus Two being the first Lotus road car not to be offered in kit form, and the Lotus Eclat and Lotus Elite of the mid-1970s being offered only in factory built versions.
+In its early days, Lotus sold cars aimed at private racers and trialists.
+Its early road cars could be bought as kits in order to save on purchase tax.
+The kit car era ended in the late 1960s and early 1970s, with the Lotus Elan Plus Two as the first Lotus road car not offered in kit form, and the Lotus Eclat and Lotus Elite of the mid-1970s were offered only in factory-built versions.

+With the Lotus Eleven, built between 1956 and 1958, the tradition of naming Lotus models with an “E” began.
+Allegedly, this was to avoid confusion with the Roman numerals (IX, X, XI, etc.) that had been used previously.
+Only a few exceptions to this tradition exist, such as the Lotus Seven.